Jainism in Southeast Asia: Indonesia

-A small Jain community exists in Indonesia.
+A small Jain community exists in Indonesia, mostly in Jakarta and Medan.
 The community organises various Jain festivals in Jakarta.
 The community organisation is called Jain Social Group, Indonesia.

 Laos

 There is no presence of Jainism in Laos.

 Malaysia

 There are about 2,500 Jains in Malaysia.
 It is believed some of them came to Malacca in the 15th or 16th century.

 The first Jain temple in Malaysia is located at Ipoh, Perak and was consecrated in 2012.
 There is also a Jain temple in Kuala Lumpur.
 The temple is located in the Bangsar locality of Kuala Lumpur and was built using 4000 kilograms of marble from India.
 Malaysia's Human Resources Minister Subramaniam Sathasivam was present during the inauguration of the temple in 2011.

 The Jain community actively celebrates Jain festivals like Paryushan.